abhi3700/my_coding_toolkit/mac_for_win.md

 ## Touchpad

+> Touchpad settings can be changed.

 - three touch towards up: Show all the opened apps & also create new workspace or switch to a workspace.
 - Single clicked with 2 fingers on the touchpad ~ `Right click` on Windows.
-- Touchpad settings can be changed.
+- zoom level:
+  - 2 fingers wide apart: zoom in
+  - 2 fingers close in: zoom out

 ## Browser (chrome-based)